Can you believe it? We are already more than half-way through October 2018!

 If you were reading this article 12 months from now, what would have to have happened in those 12 months, so that when you looked back, you were happy with your progress?
 For example, you want your income goal to be X, 12 months from today.
 Once you know this number, the rest of your decisions can be gradually reverse engineered.

-If you’re looking to spend more time with, and learn from the most successful physical therapists in the country, then attend the Ignition 2018 Event on April 20, 21 and 22 in Orlando, FL.
+If you’re looking to spend more time with, and learn from the most successful physical therapists in the country, then attend the Private Practice Summit 2018 Event on October 12, 13 and 14 in Las Vegas, NV.

 We look forward to seeing you there.